mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 Below is a true triple created for a Jornada LTER dataset.
 The URIs resolve, to say that a dataset (subject) was "located in" (predicate/property) a "desert area" (object/value).
-The subject dereferences to a dataset in PASTA, knb-lter-jrn.210327001.1, the predicate to a relationship ontology, and the object to a concept in the Environment Ontology, which contains a complex definition and cross references for “desert area”.
+The subject dereferences to a dataset in PASTA, knb-lter-jrn.210327001.1, the predicate to a relationship ontology which defines the spatial concept "located in", and the object to a concept in the Environment Ontology, which contains a complex definition and cross references for “desert area”.